saint-justin/cosmobot/README.md

 3. Run `npm install ts-node --global` to globally install [TS Node](https://www.npmjs.com/package/ts-node)
 4. Run `ts-node main.ts` to generate your `snap-data/cards.json` file for local use

-The script is made by [vlmaier](https://github.com/vlmaier) on GitHub, [script repo here](https://github.com/vlmaier/marvel-snap-scrapr/).
+There's also a Python script for pulling assets (cards/variants/locations) but it's not needed yet.
+The Python script is made by [vlmaier](https://github.com/vlmaier) on GitHub, [script repo here](https://github.com/vlmaier/marvel-snap-scrapr/).

 Starting the bot is simple once you'ved scraped the required data.
 Simply run `cargo run` in this directory and the bot will spin up on its own.